-- 1. The Final Site shall be in substantial conformance with the following: the preliminary plan dated December 23, 2014; the supplemental information received January 30, 2015 and March 9, 2015; the scale, mass and general architectural character endorsed by the Old and Historic Alexandria District Board of Architectural Review (BAR) during five work sessions; the Certificate(s) of Appropriateness to be approved at a later date; and comply with the following conditions of approval. - 2.
+- 1. CONDITION AMENDED BY PLANNING COMMISSION: The Final Site Plan shall be in substantial conformance with the following: the preliminary plan dated December 23, 2014; the supplemental information received January 30, 2015 and March 9, 2015; the scale, mass and general architectural character endorsed by the Old and Historic Alexandria District Board of Architectural Review (BAR) during five work sessions; the Certificate(s) of Appropriateness to be approved at a later date; and comply with the following conditions of approval.
+Wherever these conditions require the Applicant to maintain facilities, the Applicant may assign its obligations to its successors or the property owners association.
+(PC) - 2.
 Note: where conditions relate to the City Council approved Phase I Schematic Design for the Waterfront Landscape and Flood Mitigation Design Project, the project is referred to as the Phase I Schematic Design hereinafter, and shall include any updated versions of this plan.